 These waves will be bounced off the heart structures and captured by the transducers.
 The computer attached to the transducer converts the echoed waves into images.
 The transducer is placed at various positions on the chest to view the heart from different directions.
 Relevant images are put together and a report is sent to your cardiologist.

 It is done to get a more detailed picture of your heart.
 It may be advised to look for blood clots in the heart.
 A small transducer is attached to a flexible tube.

 The tube is guided from your mouth, down your throat, and into your esophagus.
 The heart functioning can be then assessed closely through the transducer.

-- Stress Echocardiography:
+- Stress echocardiography:

 During Stress Echo, your heart is made to beat faster by making your walk on the treadmill or ride a stationary bicycle.
 The technician will use echo to create images of your heart before the exercise and as soon as you finish the exercise.

-- Fetal Echocardiography:
+- Fetal echocardiography:

-- 3D/Three Dimensional Echocardiography:
+- 3D Echocardiography:

 A three-dimensional echo creates 3D images of your heart.
-It gives a detailed image and better understanding of the heart structure and functioning.
+It gives a detailed image and a better understanding of heart structure and functioning.
 3D echo may be used for planning or overseeing a heart valve surgery.
 It may also be used to diagnose heart problems in children.

 A standard and fetal echo tests are simple ultrasound tests of the heart so there are no risks involved.
 They do not use radiations like x-rays, so can be done on pregnant ladies.
 As they are non-invasive procedures, there are no side effects of the test.